simatai/simatai.github.io/_posts/2017-02-28-how-antibiotics-kill-lit-review-2.md

 From the review article [https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2896384/pdf/nihms210832.pdf] by Kohanski et al (2010):

+> [...] researchers have developed methods to construct quantitative models of regulatory networks
+> 118–122, and have recently used these reconstructed network models to identify the sets of genes,
+> associated functional groups and biochemical pathways that act in concert to mediate bacterial
+> responses to antibiotics 8–10, 119

 > The discovery of the common oxidative damage cellular death pathway has important
 > implications for the development of more effective antibacterial therapies.
 Specifically, it
 > indicates that all major classes of bactericidal drugs can be potentiated by inhibition of the